 Next is to determine the type of care that’s needed and whether it’s a few hours a day (shift caregivers) or around the clock (live-in caregivers).
 The former leaves the home after their shift is over while the latter resides in an elder’s home where they need to have their separate bedroom and living space.

-As you can see there are a lot of things that need to be taken in consideration when choosing home care.
+As you can see there are a lot of things that need to be taken in consideration when choosing senior home care.
 One thing to remember is to take your time and think it through before you pick up the phone and call an independent caregiver or home care company.